tharkadharshana/TwodayPos/README_FEATURES.md

     - Basic error handling for invalid credentials or too many attempts.
     - UI placeholder for Biometric Login (functionality not implemented).
 - **Registration**:
     - New users can register with a display name, email, and password.
+All new users are currently created as 'admin' of their own new store.
     - Passwords require confirmation.
-    - Upon successful registration, an initial `Store` document and a `UserDocument` are automatically created in Firestore, linking the user to their new store.
+    - Upon successful registration, an initial `Store` document (with `dataHandlingMode` defaulting to `offlineFriendly`) and a `UserDocument` (with `role: 'admin'`) are automatically created in Firestore, linking the user to their new store.

 ## 2. Application Shell & Navigation
 - **Responsive Sidebar**:
     - Collapsible sidebar for navigation (icon-only or full view).
     - Adapts to mobile view with an off-canvas drawer.
+    - Navigation items are filtered based on the logged-in user's role (`admin`, `manager`, `cashier`).
 - **User Menu**:
     - Displays logged-in user's avatar and name/email.
-    - Dropdown with links:
-        - Profile (placeholder page).
-        - Billing (placeholder page).
-        - Settings (navigates to `/settings`).
+    - Dropdown with links: Profile (placeholder), Billing (placeholder), Settings (navigates to `/settings`), Logout.
-        - Logout (signs out the user and redirects to login).
 - **Theme Toggle**: Allows users to switch between Light, Dark, and System themes.
 - **Sync Status Indicator**:
     - Visually indicates the browser's online/offline status (`navigator.onLine`).
-    - Simulates a "syncing" state (pulsing yellow icon) when transitioning from offline to online.
+    - Simulates a "syncing" state (pulsing yellow icon) when transitioning from offline to online or on initial load.
     - Shows "Online & Synced" (green icon) or "Offline" (red icon) with corresponding tooltips.
-    - The "pending items" count in the tooltip is currently a basic simulation.
+This indicator reflects browser connectivity; Firestore's internal sync queue is not directly displayed.

 ## 3. Dashboard (`/dashboard`)
 - Displays static sample data for: